 The idea is that kids learn languages from pure immersion, and so should you.
 I disagree with this concept.
-Adults learn differently than kids and it doesn’t make sense ignore the advantages that adults have when it comes to language learning.
+Adults learn differently than kids and it doesn’t make sense to ignore the advantages that adults have when it comes to language learning.

 Rosetta Stone involves lots of matching pictures with words in a manner that would become very repetitive and boring after using it for a long period of time.
 It’s not necessarily a bad course, and I like that they’re at least original, but I’m not a fan of their methodology.
+Rosetta Stone review.

 Mondly is basically a worse version of Babbel, Lingodeer, Duolingo, and Busuu.